-On the good side, the flashlight is powerful enough to save many moments in the pitch dark situations, especially for portraits and selfies.
+On the good side, the flashlight is powerful enough to save many moments in pitch dark situations, especially for portraits and selfies.

-Huawei Y9s is among those few devices of 2019 that can easily be called all-round performer.
+Huawei Y9s is among those few devices of 2019 that can easily be called all-round performers.
 Two significant areas, camera, and battery give a reasonably good performance.
 And if you are a fan of looks, this glass body has the ingredients to turn the heads.
 Plus, the price at which Huawei is offering this phone also goes in favor of the consumer.
-All in all, if you want to a device at a reasonable price that does everything right, you can bank on it.
+All in all, if you want a device at a reasonable price that does everything right, you can bank on it.